yangxuan8282/wechat-remote/README.md

 Modified from this [demo](https://github.com/littlecodersh/ItChat/issues/24#issuecomment-228583833)

-It should support most commands you use in terminal, for instance apt-get update&&apt-get upgrade
+It should support most commands you use in terminal, for instance `df -h` or `uname -a`

 This [page](https://github.com/herrbischoff/awesome-command-line-apps) can give you some hints.